Top Page | Upper Page | Contents | About This Site | JAPANESE

 Two types of multiplicative models

-There are two main types of explanations about multiplicative models in the world.
-The error term has a different shape.
+There are two main types of explanations in the world about factorial models that include errors.
+The shape of the error term is different.

 Multiplicative model exp(E)